kihuni/Javascript_back-end/promises/README.md

-    You can also define a promise as a proxy for a value, which allows you to associate handlers with asynchronous actions eventual success value or actions.This allows asychronous methods to return values like sychronous methods: instead of immediately returning the final value, the asychronous method returns a promise to supply the value at some point in the future.
+    You can also define a promise as a proxy for a value, which allows you to associate handlers with asynchronous actions eventual success value or actions.
+    This allows asychronous methods to return values like sychronous methods: instead of immediately returning the final value, the asychronous method returns a promise to supply the value at some point in the future.